deepika1119026/deltahere.../README.md

 # deltahere...
-This is the demo for the GIT &amp; GITHUB
+This is the demo for the GIT &amp; GITHUB class.